inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 2. A statement produces a value
 3. A statement can't change the execution flow

 > **2:** A statement can't produce a value.
-However, it can indirectly help producing a value.
+However, it can indirectly help to produce a value.
 >
 >
 > **3:** It surely can.